-Observation of the mental health treatment team meeting(s)

-IPS specialists interviews

-State Vocational Rehabilitation counselor interviews
+Client interviews Client record reviews Observation of the vocational unit meeting Observation of the mental health treatment team meeting(s) IPS specialists interviews IPS peer specialist interviews State Vocational Rehabilitation counselor interviews Family member interviews IPS supervisor interview

 Rationale: IPS specialists learn about jobs that are consistent with each person's stated interests.
 They also take other factors into consideration, such as work experience, education and training, skills and talents.
 They talk to each person about her previous job experiences-what the person enjoyed, what contributed to the person's success, what did not go well, how the person got along with co-workers and supervisors, how the person found jobs, and why the person left each position.
 They help people think of jobs that will highlight their strengths and minimize potential problems, just as any other person seeking employment considers what would be a good job match.
 They understand that a person's strengths are what will help him succeed at work, but also that people do not want to repeat negative past experiences.
 Some employment preferences are not related to job type but instead to job location, level of pay, work environment, work shift, or other factors.
 IPS specialists listen to what is most important to each person.